AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290288

 Show Less

-1 Institute of Biomaterials and Tissue Engineering & Fujian Provincial Key Laboratory of Biochemical Technology Huaqiao University, Xiamen, 361021, China
+1 Institute of Biomaterials and Tissue Engineering & Fujian Provincial Key Laboratory of Biochemical Technology, Huaqiao University, Xiamen, Fujian, China

-2 Engineering Research Center for Pharmaceuticals and Equipments of Sichuan Province, Sichuan Industrial Institute of Antibiotics, School of Pharmacy, Chengdu University, Chengdu, 610106, China
+2 Engineering Research Center for Pharmaceuticals and Equipment of Sichuan Province, Sichuan Industrial Institute of Antibiotics, School of Pharmacy, Chengdu University, Chengdu, Sichuan, China

 †These authors contributed equally to this work.